byronka/minum_usage_example_mvn/README.md

 - app.config: a configuration file for the running app (a local / test-oriented version)
 - .gitignore: files we want Git to ignore.
-- Makefile: the configuration for Gnu Make, which is our build tool
 - README.md: this file